Barleead/Exoplanets/README.md

    **Future Plans**

+   Possibly expand the project to include other planet classifications (b, c, and e for example).

    Explore the mass of the planets relative to distance.

    Exploration of the distance, in light years, between any two given planets.